 So far I really like my job – I’m lucky in that my university’s English department is quite organized and full of people who care about what they do.
 The university is also extremely competitive, so my students are intelligent, motivated, and mostly respectful.

 The pay is better than that of an assistant – like many French jobs it’s standardized across universities and we all make about 1200/month after taxes.
 In a city like Lyon it’s certainly possible to get by on that, especially if, like me, you do a little freelance or tutoring work on the side (and if, like me, you are single and live frugally).
-The work load is a bit overwhelming at times – I teach seven courses, each meeting for two hours a week, which requires a lot of unpaid prep work!
-Though I only stand in front of students for about 14 hours a week, I probably spend another 15-20 hours (at least) planning and creating materials.
+The work load is a bit overwhelming at times – I teach seven courses, each meeting for two hours a week, which requires a lot, a lot of unpaid prep work!
+Though I only stand in front of students for about 14 hours a week, I probably spend another 15-20 hours (at very least) planning and creating materials.

 The schedule is pretty flexible, which requires a great deal of self-discipline.
 I usually don’t have to be at the university on Friday, which in theory means I could take a long, relaxing weekend.
 Honestly, I find myself working every day, including a little bit on Saturdays and Sundays.
 I have freedom with regard to what I teach, which is fantastic in that I can lecture and create activities I personally find interesting, but time-consuming and stressful in that almost all of the material comes from me and there isn’t much curriculum guidance.